-- 1.1 On 11 July 2022, Cabinet agreed to create the Future of Westminster Commission ("the Commission") with a scope to review and make recommendations on the delivery of key council services to help deliver a Fairer Westminster for residents. - 1.2 The Future of Westminster Commission convened a core group and established four workstreams with additional Commission members (Housing, Economy & Employment, Energy & Green Transition, Fairness & Equality). - 1.3 Within the Housing Review, three lines of enquiry were created for the Commission to advise on: - increasing the supply of genuinely affordable housing to meet housing need in the city; - advise on options for improving the way the Council responds to homelessness and housing need; and - the quality of services provided to the Council's own tenants and leaseholders. - 1.4 The Commission will report on the other three worksteams separately in the coming months and this will represent a conclusion of the Commission's work. - 1.5 Appendix 1 sets out the headline recommendations proposed by the Commission and outlines the Council's responses to those recommendations. - 1.6 Appendix 2 is the final report of the Housing Review, which is provided for context.
+- 1.1 This report provides an overview of the headline recommendations (Appendix A) proposed by the Commission and outlines the Council's responses to those recommendations, which have since been adopted by Cabinet on 15 May 2023. - 1.2 On 11 July 2022, Cabinet agreed to implement the Future of Westminster Commission ("the Commission") with a scope to review and make recommendations on the delivery of key council services to help deliver a Fairer Westminster for residents. - 1.3 The Future of Westminster Commission convened a core group and established four workstreams with additional Commission members (Housing, Economy & Employment, Energy & Green Transition, Fairness & Equality). - 1.4 Within the Housing Review, three lines of enquiry were created for the Commission to advise on:

+- increasing the supply of genuinely affordable housing to meet housing need in the city; - advise on options for improving the way the Council responds to homelessness and housing need; and - the quality of services provided to the Council's own tenants and leaseholders.